 Optical filters are all around us – whether you realize it or not.

 Most of these filters have one thing in common: they selectively allow certain wavelengths to pass through while blocking others.
-The only exceptions are those filters that let through all visible light, making them transparent such as this one:
+The only exceptions are those filters that let through all visible light, making them transparent.

 Transmission curves are a valuable tool for showing the characteristics of different kinds of optical filters.
 Transmission curves are line graphs with transmittance (in percentage) on the vertical axis and wavelength (in nm) on the horizontal axis.
 Transmission curves, therefore, show how much light at specific wavelengths passes through the optical filter.